With 75 years of Combined Legal Experience, Alvandi Law Group has been standing up for California's injured.

 - Repetitive Motion

-No matter what the cause of your workplace accident, you may be eligible for workers’ compensation to help cover medical bills, lost wages, and more.
+No matter what the cause of your workplace accident, you may be eligible for workers’ compensation to help cover medical bills, lost wages, and more--especially if you have suffered permanent disability while working in California.
 Don’t wait to get started on your claim.

 Why are claims commonly denied?
 Workers’ compensation insurers have to be on the lookout for fraud—and, the more they pay out for workplace injuries, the less profit they make.
 Sometimes this can lead to wrongful denial of claims.
 Common arguments insurers make against workers include:

 - The injury was not caused by your job

 - You do not need medical treatment or disability payments

 Insurance adjusters often split hairs when it comes to evaluating claims if they think they can avoid paying for employee treatment.
 Don’t let them leave you high and dry after a work injury puts you out of commission.
 Our focused workers’ comp team can help you put together a strong appeal and get the support you’re entitled to.